Controlling Surface Quality: A Holistic Approach

 So much in oil painting pushes the paint to a glossier surface.
 Adding a bit of linseed oil or our Galkyd Painting Mediums will increase the gloss level of paint layers.
 Our Cold Wax Medium is the one medium that can be used to modify this gloss level.
 When used alone, Cold Wax Medium makes oil colors thicker and more matte.
 Please note, when adding more than 1/3 cold wax medium to 2/3 oil colors, we recommend painting on rigid supports to prevent cracking.

 Ultimately, varnishing is the best way of unifying the dry paint layers with the desired surface quality for your work.
 But what type of surface is right for the painting?
 High gloss?
 Dead matte?
 Something in between?
 Finding the appropriate surface quality is a very personal choice.
 Gloss surfaces beautifully saturate dry paint layers and increase the sense of depth in paintings.
-Matte surfaces give paint layers a very direct appearance but can lighten the darkest values of a painting.
+Matte surfaces give paint layers a very direct appearance but can lighten the darkest values in a painting.
 Historically, representational painters preferred a gloss surface because of the increased sense of depth.
 Abstract painters adopted matte surfaces to enhance the physicality of paint layers.
 This, of course, is an over-generalization.
 What’s most important is that you find the right surface quality for your work.

 Remember, the varnish layer is the one layer of the painting structure that is removable.
 If you’re not satisfied with the surface of the varnish, simply remove it with Gamsol and try again!